Baylor

 How to Pronounce Baylor

 Our model found one way to pronounce the name Baylor.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 100.0% confident that Baylor is pronounced as BAY-ler.
+Our model is 100.0% confident that Baylor is pronounced as BAY-ler, which has 2 syllables.

 2